Feline Infectious Peritonitis (FIP): Causes, Symptoms, & Treatment

 In the wet form, the signs depend on where the fluid gathers.

 • The abdomen is most commonly affected, resulting in ascites, with the abdomen visibly swollen and full of fluid.
-Sometimes, hard objects can be felt in the fluid when the abdomen is palpated, representing enlarged lymph nodes or the diseased internal organs such as spleen, liver or kidneys.
+Sometimes, hard objects can be felt in the fluid when the abdomen is palpated, representing enlarged lymph nodes or diseased internal organs such as the spleen, liver or kidneys.

 • If the fluid gathers in the chest cavity (thorax), there is difficulty breathing (dyspnoea), caused by the fluid preventing normal expansion and functioning of the lungs.